Quandela/Perceval/docs/source/algorithms.rst

 A :ref:`Processor` is a composite element aiming at simulating an actual QPU, in real world conditions.

-* It holds a :code:`NoiseModel` defining a single photon :ref:`Source` and other types of noise
+* It holds a :ref:`Noise Model` defining a single photon :ref:`Source` and other types of noise
 * It is a composition of unitary circuits and non-unitary components
 * Input and output ports can be defined, with encoding semantics
 * Logical post-processing can be set-up through heralded modes (ancillas) and a final post-selection function